Chigang station: Platform

-Exits
+Entrances/exits

-The station has 2 points of entry/exit.
+The station has 5 points of entry/exit.
 When the station was initially opened, Exits C1, C2 and D2 were set up.
 Due to the construction of Line 12 station, Exit D2 was closed since 10 October 2021.
-Exit C1 is accessible via stairlift.
+When the Line 12 station opened, Exits B, D and E, were added.
+Exit C1 is equipped with a stairlift, and Exit D is equipped with an elevator.